 Eminence Organics Calm Skin Chamomile Moisturizer

 Formulated specifically for irritated, dry and sensitive skin, this organic moisturizer is packed with soothing, healing and hydrating ingredients.
 In addition to skin calming plants like chamomile, calendula and arnica flower, it also includes rejuvenating oils, shea butter, pro-vitamin B5, vitamin C, antioxidants, and other hydrating and brightening components.
-Overall, it’s an excellent organic option to use after chemical peels to sooth irritated skin, reduce swelling, hydrate and repair damaged skin.
+Overall, it’s an excellent organic option to use after chemical peels to sooth irritated skin, reduce swelling, address uneven skin tone, hydrate and repair damaged skin.

 Best moisturizer for sensitive, irritated, normal and dry skin.